BatmanNet: Bi-branch Masked Graph Transformer Autoencoder for Molecular Representation: Related Work

-Among the graph-based methods, GMAE~\cite{49}, MGAE~\cite{50} and GraphMAE \cite{hou2022graphmae} are most relevant to our work.
-However, unlike GMAE masking nodes only and MGAE masking edges only, our BatmanNet constructs a bi-branch complementary autoencoder.
+Among the graph-based methods, GMAE~\cite{chen2022graph}, MGAE~\cite{tan2022mgae}, and GraphMAE \cite{hou2022graphmae} are the most relevant to our work.
+However, unlike GMAE masking nodes only and MGAE masking edges only, BatmanNet constructs a bi-branch complementary autoencoder.
 The dual branches perform node masking and edge masking, respectively, to enhance the expressiveness of the model.
-Compared with GraphMAE, which uses a descriptor to replace the masked nodes, our method directly removes the masked part, which is more difficult.
+GraphMAE is designed to replace masked nodes with descriptors.
+In contrast, our method directly removes the masked part and adopts two branches to mask nodes and edges, respectively.
+The learning task in our approach is more challenging than that in GraphMAE, resulting in a more capable model.
+Therefore, we believe that our architecture and self-supervised learning strategy are a superior choice for molecular representation learning compared to other methods.